diggerwoo/jsh/README.md

 ### 4.1 Environment variables

-The environment definition is quite like Linux's.
+The keyword "env" is used to define environment which is quite like Linux's.
 Note there can be no spaces beside the ‘=’, and no spaces or single/double quotation marks inside <NAME> and <VALUE>:
 ```
 env <NAME>=<VALUE>
 ```